-Do not douche, use a tampon or have sex after colposcopy procedures for one week.
-Do not exercise for one day.
+If your doctor performed a colposcopy biopsy, you should avoid having intercourse, douching or using a tampon for 3 days.
+Avoid exercise for at least one day.
 Contact your doctor if you have any of the following:

 - The discharge begins to have a strong, foul odor.

 - Your pain does not improve with over-the-counter medication.